Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Capital allowances can be confusing to get your head around, but well worth getting to grips with – especially if you can drastically reduce your tax bill.
+The rules around capital allowances can be confusing to get your head around, but well worth getting to grips with if you’re trying to reduce your tax bill.

-This article will be focusing on capital allowances for cars.
-So, if you buy or use cars in your business, we’ll explain what vehicles qualify for capital allowance and what this means for your tax bill.
+In this article we’ll focus on the different types of capital allowances you might be eligible for if you buy or use cars in your business.
+We’ll explain what vehicles qualify for capital allowances, and what this means for your tax bill.
+We talk about more general car and vehicle expenses in a separate article.

 What are capital allowances?

 Capital allowances are a type of tax relief available for businesses which invest in long-term assets.
-Long term assets, sometimes known as ‘fixed assets’, are assets you expect to keep within your business longer than 12 months.
+Long term assets, sometimes known as ‘fixed assets’, are those you expect to keep within your business for longer than 12 months.
 Just like a car, for example.

 In some cases you can write off the entire cost of an asset in one year, which can drastically reduce your tax bill.
-Whereas other assets known for their wear and tear depreciate over time, so in these instances you’ll offset a percentage of the asset’s value against your tax bill every year you continue to own it, giving tax relief over a long period of time.
+Whereas other assets known for their wear and tear depreciate in value over time, so in these instances you’ll offset a percentage of the asset’s value against your tax bill every year you continue to own it, giving you tax relief over a longer period of time.

 Learn more